vtrlx/lgi/docs/gtk.md

 is possible to use `builder.objects.id`

 `Gtk.Builder.connect_signals(handlers)` tries to connect all signals to handlers which are defined in `handlers` table.
-Functions from `handlers` table are invoked with target object on which is signal defined as first argument, but it is possible to define `object` attribute, in this case the object instance specified in `object` attribute is used.  `after` attribute is honored, but `swapped` is completely ignored, as its semantics for lgi is unclear and not very useful.
+Functions from `handlers` table are invoked with target object on which is signal defined as first argument, but it is possible to define `object` attribute, in this case the object instance specified in `object` attribute is used. `after` attribute is honored, but `swapped` is completely ignored, as its semantics for LuaGObject is unclear and not very useful.

 ## Gtk.Action and Gtk.ActionGroup

-Lgi provides new method `Gtk.ActionGroup:add()` which generally replaces unintrospectable `gtk_action_group_add_actions()` family of functions.
+LuaGObject provides new method `Gtk.ActionGroup:add()` which generally replaces unintrospectable `gtk_action_group_add_actions()` family of functions.
 `Gtk.ActionGroup:add()` accepts single argument, which may be one of: